 Flamingo Hotel and Casino

 In 2007, over 30 years after the EPA’s regulations on asbestos use, the Flamingo Hotel and Casino underwent state and federal investigations for asbestos.
-ACMs had been disturbed during a remodeling project.
-Workers and guests at the hotel were placed at risk of inhaling airborne asbestos fibers.
+ACMs were disturbed during a remodeling project.
+Both workers and guests at the hotel were placed at risk of inhaling airborne asbestos fibers.